sagemath/trac_to_gh/Issue 2464.md

 # Issue 2464: slight change to coverage script to avoid functions named "_"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2464

 Original creator: was